msftsean/microsoft-devops-workshop/04_pipelines/02_jenkins/README.md

 # Jenkins

-In the last section we briefly discussed the helm chart for Jenkins, running on Kubernetes.
+In the last section, we briefly discussed the helm chart for Jenkins, running on Kubernetes.
 In this section, we will install it, and configure it to run helm deploy jobs, on our behalf.

 ## Table of Contents